 The Board is responsible for the supervision and control of the Company and is accountable to the shareholders.
 The Board has reserved decision-making on a variety of matters, including determining strategy for the Group, reviewing and monitoring executive management performance and monitoring risks and controls.

-The Board currently has four Directors, comprising one executive director and three non-executive directors.
+The Board currently has three Directors.
 The Board met formally on eight occasions during the year ended 31 December 2016.
 An agenda and supporting documentation was circulated in advance of each meeting.
 All the Directors bring independent judgement to bear on issues affecting the Group and all have full and timely access to information necessary to enable them to discharge their duties.
 Non-executive directors are not appointed for specific terms, with one third of non-executive directors up for re-election each year and each new director is subject to election at the next Annual General Meeting following the date of appointment.

 The following committees deal with the specific aspects of the Group affairs: